Insulin Access and Affordability

 Public-Private Partnerships

-- California has recently entered into a (PPP) and the state's CalRx Biosimilar Insulin Initiative will then distribute insulin to Californians living with diabetes at lower rate than current market prices.
+- California has recently entered into a (PPP) with an insulin manufacturer.
+The state's CalRx Biosimilar Insulin Initiative will then distribute insulin to Californians living with diabetes at lower rates than current market prices.

 - Maine formed a commission to assess the feasibility of producing insulin through the University of Maine system.